 With all that activity you're going to need some fuel so you can do it again the next day.
-The Candelilla Café is very good and serves an interesting twist on Tex Mex cuisine.
+The Candelilla Café is very good and has a very diverse menu ranging from prime cut steaks to chicken, seafood, and a selection of signature side dishes plus house made guacamole or queso, fajitas, blackened salmon and prime filet mignon.
 You can dine inside or on a fantastic patio with a fountain and majestic views of the golf course, Rio Grande, and mountains.
-During each of our stays at Lajitas, the service was great, the prices were reasonable, and the food was good. .
+During each of our stays at Lajitas, the service was great, the prices were reasonable, and the food was good.

-Breakfast at the Candelilla Cafe is a loaded buffet (two types of eggs, sausage, bacon, french toast, fruit, biscuits and gravy and lots more.
+Breakfast at the Candelilla Cafe is a loaded buffet with two types of eggs, sausage, bacon, french toast, fruit, biscuits and gravy and lots more.
 Or you can order off the menu and I can enthusiastically recommend the Eggs Benedict - one of the best I've had!

-For dinner you can dine indoors or on the patio at Candelilla Cafe but we enjoyed the same menu in The Thirsty Goat which is next door to the Candelilla and it has more of a sports bar atmosphere.
+For dinner you can dine indoors or on the patio at Candelilla Cafe but we enjoyed the same menu in The Thirsty Goat Saloon which is next door to the Candelilla and it has more of a sports bar atmosphere.
 Some of what we enjoyed included: ia huge wedge salad, grilled salmon, fall off the bone BBQ ribs, and for lunch a huge burger, chicken salad sandwich, and some excellent wings.
 When I saw the size of the steak, I had to take a picture of it!
 Huge.
 But the highlight was the dessert.
-Several people had recommended the bread pudding (a cinnamon roll in a rich pecan praline sauce topped with ice cream with a fudge and carmel sauce.
-Couple that with several drinks and we were wobbling off to bed!
-Thirsty Goat is also the place to go to listen to some great music by some talented local folks.
+Several people had recommended the bread pudding - a cinnamon roll in a rich pecan praline sauce topped with ice cream with a fudge and carmel sauce.
+Couple that dessert with several drinks and we were wobbling off to bed!
+We also enjoyed a couple very entertaining singer songwriters.

 For something a little lighter and quicker, you can stop by the bakery for cinnamon rolls, kolache, roll, coffee or espresso, and more.
-Or The Trading Post on the square has basic staples and some gift items.
+Or The Trading Post on the square has some deli sandwiches and basic staples plus some gift items.